eriktoller/stress_displacement_calcualtor/README.md

 # Stress Field Calculator
 A program which calculated the stress field for given functions and grid.
+The input files for the plot properties and the physical constants are provided through the MATLAB program `bin_write.m` and the program `bin_read.m` can be sued to plot the results calcualted by `stress_field_calculator.cpp`.

-UPDATE:
+At the moment the programs does not sync automatically and must be manually run in both MATLAB and the prefered C++ editor.

 The program now includes the anlytic element for gravity, and it produces the Cartisian stress field (<img src="https://latex.codecogs.com/gif.latex?\sigma_{11}"/> , <img src="https://latex.codecogs.com/gif.latex?\sigma_{22}"/>  & <img src="https://latex.codecogs.com/gif.latex?\sigma_{12}"/> ) and the principal stress field (<img src="https://latex.codecogs.com/gif.latex?\sigma_{1}"/> , <img src="https://latex.codecogs.com/gif.latex?\sigma_{2}"/>  & <img src="https://latex.codecogs.com/gif.latex?\theta_{p}"/> ).
 For a given resolution and coordinates.